hsablonniere/window-key-switcher/README.md

 # Window Key Switcher

-A GNOME Shell extension for intelligent hotkey-based window switching and application launching.
+A GNOME Shell extension for hotkey-based window switching.

 > **⚠️ Alpha Status**: This extension is currently in alpha phase and not yet available through the official GNOME Extensions website.
 Manual installation is required.

 ## Features

-- **Smart Window Switching**: Press `Super+1` through `Super+0` to switch between applications
+- **Window Switching**: Press `Super+1` through `Super+0` to switch between your favourite applications
+- **Application Launching**: If no window exist for an application, the app is launched and focused
 - **Intelligent Cycling**: Quickly press the same hotkey multiple times to cycle through all windows of an application
 - **Force Launch**: Use `Super+Alt+1` through `Super+Alt+0` to always launch a new instance
 - **Workspace Aware**: Only manages windows on the current workspace